david-delucas/aws-design-for-security-project/README.md

 ### Task 3: Check Monitoring Tools to see if the Changes that were made have Reduced the Number of Findings

-1. Go to AWS inspector and run the inspector scan that was run in Exercise 2.
+1. Go to AWS inspector and run the inspector scan that was run in Task 2.
 2. After 20-30 mins - check Security Hub to see if the finding count reduced.
 3. Check AWS Config rules to see if any of the rules are now in compliance.
 4. Submit screenshots of Inspector, Security Hub, and AWS Config titled E4T3_inspector.png, E4T3_securityhub.png, and E4T3_config.png respectively.